 In late 1942, Campbell went out on the work detail to build and expand runways at Clark Airfield.
 The POWs did the work with picks and shovels.
 He remained on the detail for nearly a year when he became ill and sent to the hospital ward at Bilibid Prison.
 According medical records kept there, Campbell was suffering from pellagra when he arrived on September 18, 1943.
 It is not known when, but he was sent to Cabanatuan.

 On September 30, 1943, Campbell was sent back to Bilibid as part of a POW detachment being sent to Japan.
 Medical records show he was still suffering from pellagra.
 It appears that he was considered too ill to be sent to Japan and sent to what was referred to as "Medical Department Personnel."
 He was readmitted to the hospital on October 20th and records show he was discharged on October 21, 1943, back to the Medical Department Personnel.

 A year later, Campbell's name appeared on another POW draft for transport to Japan.
 The POWs were taken to the Port Area of Manila and on August 25, 1944, boarded onto the Noto Maru, which three other ships to form a convoy.
 The ships went to Subuc Bay where they spent the night.
 The ships sailed and arrived at Takao, Formosa, on August 30th, and sailed again on September 1st for Keelung, Formosa, arriving the same day.
 The ships sailed and arrived at Moji, Japan, on September 4th.

 The POWs were formed into detachments and marched to the train station.
-In Campbell's case, his detachment was taken by train to northern Honshu and Hanawa POW Camp which was also known as Sendai #6-B. The 500 POWs in the camp worked in the Osarizawa Copper Mine that was owned by Mitsubishi and under company supervision.
+In Campbell's case, his detachment was taken by train to northern Honshu and Hanawa POW Camp which was also known as Sendai #6-B. The 500 POWs in the camp worked in a copper mine owned by Mitsubishi and under company supervision.
 The POWs would wake up at 5 A.M. and eat breakfast.
 They would arrive at ready at 7 A.M. and worked until 5:00 P.M. and returned to camp, usually after dark, had supper and went to bed.